-For the social-belonging intervention, we balanced the competing goals of (1) maintaining the fidelity of typical social-belonging materials used in prior interventions and (2) making the methods of the interventions in our study similar enough so that we could compare the impact of the different lay theories the two interventions delivered.
+For the social-belonging intervention, we balanced the competing goals of (a) maintaining the fidelity of typical social-belonging materials used in prior interventions and (b) making the methods of the interventions in our study similar enough so that we could compare the impact of the different lay theories the two interventions delivered.
 First, to maintain the fidelity of the social-belonging intervention and ensure that it would be comparable to prior social-belonging interventions, we asked participants to write an essay about their college transition.
 This essay was drawn from various examples included in the social-belonging intervention guide (Walton et al., 2017).
-The essay asked participants to describe: (1) their worries about belonging, (2) how they overcame their worries, and (3) why these worries are common during the college transition.
-As in prior interventions, participants were told that their essays might be provided anonymously to "incoming students at [their school] in future years to help give them a better understanding of the transition to college" (see supplemental materials, Appendix G).
+The essay asked participants to describe: (a) their worries about belonging, (b) how they overcame their worries, and (c) why these worries are common during the college transition.
+As in prior interventions, participants were told that their essays might be provided anonymously to "incoming students at [their school] in future years to help give them a better understanding of the transition to college" (see Section S7 in the online supplemental materials).

 Second, to be able to compare the effects of the different lay theories, we also sought to create some consistency across our three conditions through the internalization questions.
 We, therefore, added four new questions for the social-belonging intervention that were similar to what we asked in the difference-education and control conditions, as we described above (e.g., "Which stories do you think resonate the most with the typical experiences of students coming to [university]?
-Why?"; see supplemental materials, Appendix G).
+Why?"
+See Section S7 in the online supplemental materials).